vmsiqueira/vmsiqueira/README.md

 ## 💻 &nbsp;About Me

-- 😄 I'm currently on a carrer transition
+- 😄 I'm currently on a carreer transition
 - 📌 live in Belém, Pará, Brasil
 - 🚀 I'm currently in a fullstack formation
 - 🔥 Currently studying and improving JavaScript, Typescript and ReactJS